ellisgl/ECM-408/README.md

 * Update diagrams for default button map.
 * Add a Row / Column mapping image.
 * Create HID versions.
-* Create a hardware debounced versions - will involve a seperate CPLD project done in Verilog.
+* Create a hardware debounced versions - will involve a separate CPLD project done in Verilog (https://github.com/ellisgl/addressable-debouncer-verilog).
 * Maybe move the mapping into their own file?